This post is a comprehensive guide on which is perhaps the right solution for you: Angular vs React vs Vue.

 As you’re working with your framework of choice, you don’t want to have to worry about a framework update coming along and messing up your code.
 Though in most cases you won’t encounter many issues from one version to another, it’s important to keep your finger on the pulse because some updates can be more significant and require tweaks to keep things compatible.

-In the FAQ section for Migration, Vue mentions that 90% of the APIs are same if you are migrating from 1.x to 2.
-There is a migration helper tool that works on the console to assess the status of your app.
+In the Migration section of the Vue 3 docs, Vue mentions that much is the same between Vue 2 and Vue 3 while 90% of the API is the same if you are migrating from 1.x to 2.
+There is a Vue 2 to Vue 1 migration helper tool that works on the console to assess the status of your app.

 There are a handful of important characteristics to look at here, chief of them being overall size and load times, the components available, and learning curve.